United Kingdom

 First of all, the rated power of the generator directly depends on this indicator (see above): in principle, it cannot be higher than the engine power, moreover, part of the engine power is spent on heat, friction and other losses.
 And the smaller the difference between these capacities, the higher the efficiency of the generator and the more economical it is.
 However high efficiency affects the cost, but this difference can pay off with regular use due to fuel savings.

-Method of starting an electric generator engine.
-To start an internal combustion engine (gasoline or diesel, see “Fuel”), in any case, it is necessary to rotate the engine shaft; you can do this in two ways:
+Method of starting the electric generator engine.
+To start the internal combustion engine (petrol or diesel, see "Fuel"), it is necessary to turn the engine shaft in any case; this can be done in two ways:

-- Manual.
-With this starting method, the initial impulse is transmitted to the engine manually - usually the user needs to forcefully pull the cable that spins a special flywheel.
-The simplest in design and cheapest starting method, the additional equipment requires only the cable itself with a flywheel.
-On the other hand, it may require significant muscular effort from the user and is not well suited for high-power units.
+Manual.
+With this method of starting, the initial impulse is transmitted to the engine manually - usually the user needs to pull hard on the cable that spins a special flywheel.
+The simplest in design and cheapest method of starting, from additional equipment it requires only the cable itself with a flywheel.
+On the other hand, it may require the user to apply significant muscular effort and is poorly suited for high-power units.

 Fuel tank volume